ezsystems/PlatformUIBundle/docs/subitem-udw-in-sf-app.md

 representation could be a port of the Public API Value Object which would have the benefit of the consistency with the PHP Public API.

-### TreeActonView

-#### Features

-* display a Tree when clicked
-* the Tree itself allows to navigate

-#### Interaction

-* at the moment, when a operation might change the tree structure (content removed, created, updated, moved, ...), the internal treee structure is completely discarded so that a new Tree is build and displayed.

-Note: this is only needed if the page is not refreshed after the operation.

-#### API

-TODO

-#### Example

-TODO

 ## Technical considerations

 ### Where's the app object ?